inDeev/VBA-iArray/README.md

 ## Methods

 ### (Default Members)
-All items inside iArray are indexed (from 1 to count of items) and are available directly by its index number
+All elements inside iArray are indexed (from 1 to count of elements) and are available directly by its index number
 ```vba
 dim iArr as new iArray
 iArr.PushArray ("a","b","c","d","e","f")